rcjames/go-gocd/README.md

 A Go library for the GoCD API.

 ## TODO
-- Write test for get request function
+- Write test for post request function
-- Handle errors for get request function
-- Write post request function
+- Finish PipelineGroup API requests
-- Start adding some APIs
+- Start work on all the other APIs...
-  - PipelineGroups
-  - Pipeline